 Chir Dor Medrese in the 1920s and today

-Timur claimed he was acting as a Ghazi (warrior for the faith) but he mostly waged war on other Muslim states.
+Timur claimed he was acting as a Ghazi, (warrior for the faith) but he mostly waged war on other Muslim states.
 While he became famous for his massacres of Hindus in India and Christians in Syria, he nonetheless did not spare the Muslim inhabitants of Baghdad and Damascus.
-In 1401 he invaded Anatolia and defeated the Ottoman Sultan Bayezid I at Ankara and he even reached the shores of the Aegean Sea by taking Smyrna, which then was a possession of the Knights of Rhodes.
+In 1401 he invaded Anatolia and defeated Ottoman Sultan Bayezid I at Ankara and he even reached the shores of the Aegean Sea by taking Smyrna.

 Chir Dor Medrese: detail of the portal